Lee Dae-hoon: Career

-Lee grew up practicing martial art at his father's taekwondo academy from age 5.
+Lee grew up practicing martial arts at his father's taekwondo academy from the age of five.

-He won the gold medal at the 2010 Asian Games, and repeated the feat at the 2014 Asian Games in Incheon.
+Lee won the gold medal at the 2010 Asian Games, and repeated the feat at the 2014 Asian Games in Incheon, South Korea.

-Originally a bantamweight (under 63 kg), Lee temporarily went down in weight to flyweight (under 58 kg) after the 2011 World Championships in order to compete in the 2012 Olympics, where there were only four weight classes.
-Lee made his international flyweight debut at the 2011 World Taekwondo Olympic Qualification Tournament in Baku, Azerbaijan where he had his first international loss to 2008 Olympic silver medalist Gabriel Mercedes 14–12 in the semifinals.
+Originally a bantamweight (under 63 kg), Lee temporarily went down in weight to flyweight (under 58 kg) after the 2011 World Championships in order to compete at the 2012 Summer Olympics, where there were only four weight classes.
+Lee made his international flyweight debut at the 2011 World Taekwondo Olympic Qualification Tournament in Baku, Azerbaijan, where he had his first international loss to 2008 Summer Olympic silver medalist Gabriel Mercedes 14–12 in the semifinals.
 In May 2012, however, he captured his first flyweight gold medal at the 2012 Asian Taekwondo Championships, beating reigning Asian flyweight champion Pen-Ek Karaket 8–4 in the final bout.

-At the 2016 Summer Olympics Lee won a bronze medal, beating Jaouad Achab from Belgium 11–7.
-In 2016 WTF World Taekwondo Grand-Prix, Lee won gold against Konstantin Minin.
+At the 2016 Summer Olympics, Lee won a bronze medal after defeating Belgium's Jaouad Achab 11–7.
+A few months later, at the 2016 World Taekwondo Grand Prix, Lee won a gold medal after defeating Achab 5–4.

 Lee's father, Lee Joo-Yeol, used to run his own taekwondo academy.

-In 2021 at 2020 Tokyo Olympics, Lee announced his retirement.
+In 2021, Lee announced his retirement following the 2020 Summer Olympics.

 In 2022, Lee was appointed as a commentator at the 2022 Asian Games in Hangzhou and the 2024 Olympic Games by broadcasting on MBC.

+In March 2023, Lee was appointed as a coach of the Daejeon Metropolitan City Hall Taekwondo team.
+In May, he was appointed as a national team coach for the 2023 World Taekwondo Championships in Baku, Azerbaijan.
+In June, he was elected to the World Taekwondo Athletes' Committee for the 2023–2027 term.

 In 2024, Lee served as an adjunct professor at Sejong University, and in 2025, he was appointed as a full-time professor in the Department of Taekwondo at Dong-A University.

+On March 4, 2026, USA Taekwondo announced the appointment of Lee as a national team coach.
+He will be based at the University of North Carolina at Charlotteas part of the Team USA staff and will work with U.S. athletes as the program builds toward the 2028 Summer Olympics in Los Angeles.
+The term runs through 2032, covering 2032 Summer Olympics in Brisbane.